-Gardeners question, answer, receive answers and discuss at our Forum.
+Gardeners question, answer, receive answers and discuss at our Forum and during our webinar live Q&A sessions.
 Often, we recognize from discussion there what topics we should expand upon here in What's Coming Up articles.
 Afterward, from each Tip Cuttings article readers can jump easily to the Forum topic that was the seed, and continue with even more Q&A.

-Choose from the Tip Cuttings menu or examples below to harvest the best, the funniest, the most beautiful of what's going on in our Forum.
+Choose from the Tip Cuttings menu or examples below to harvest the best, the funniest, the most beautiful of what's going on in our Forum and webinars.
 The most recent article is at the top of the list.
 From the tips found here, much takes root!

 Dieffenbachia with ugly ankles : What's up with my dieffenbachia?
 It's losing lower leaves.

 When a new tree dies: Plant a hemlock, lose a hemlock...
 What are we doing wrong?